Pitch decks are a necessary evil.

 Once you have your slide editor, I recommend you pick a template.
 A good template saves a massive amount of time.
 It also give the deck that professional "look and feel'' that we're all chasing after.

-I have selected the best templates for startup pitch decks in a previous article, available here .
-I picked both free and paid templates, and even threw in my own template (still WIP, don't be too harsh) so you have plenty of options.
+I have selected the best templates for startup pitch decks in a previous article.
+I picked both free and paid templates so you have plenty of options to chose from.

 Obviously, those templates are for Powerpoint, Keynote, or Google Slides users.
 If you are on Canva, Slidebean, or Pitch, use the templates that are pre-included within the tool.